capelski/modena-v2/README.md

 When the `exposeHostedApps` function is called modena will add some middleware to the express app that receives as parameter in order to be able to resolve requests in any of the rules listed below.
 Modena tests the resolution rules one by one in the listed order and, when finds one that matches an app, will skip the rest.

--   Domain names: Apps can be bound to any number of public domains (see [app settings](#app-settings) section).
+-   **Domain names**: Apps can be bound to any number of public domains (see [app settings](#app-settings) section).
 If a request host matches any of the public domains bound to an app, the request will be matched to that app (e.g. http://bound-domain.xyz/).

     When setting `publicDomainCrossAccess` to true, the following two rules will still be tested even if a request matches an app by domain.
 In case any of the two rules match the request against any other app, the request will be matched to the other app (thus allowing other apps to be accessed through the domain)

--   \$modena query string parameter: If a \$modena query string parameter is present in the request and it matches an app namespace, the request will be matched to that app.
+-   **\$modena query string parameter**: If a \$modena query string parameter is present in the request and it matches an app namespace, the request will be matched to that app.
 This rule is meant for static assets (e.g. http://localhost:3000/path/name?\$modena=app-1)

--   Relative url: If the first part of the url pathname matches an app namespace, the request will be matched to that app (e.g. http://localhost:3000/app-1/resource)
+-   **Relative url**: If the first part of the url pathname matches an app namespace, the request will be matched to that app (e.g. http://localhost:3000/app-1/resource)

--   Default app: `exposeHostedApps` receives a configuration parameter that allows defining a default app.
+-   **Default app**: `exposeHostedApps` receives a configuration parameter that allows defining a default app.
 When set, the default app will be matched to any request that does not match any of the previous rules

 When a request is matched to an app, modena will prefix the request url pathname (req.url) with the app namespace if the pathname is not already prefixed.